-Parents must return to work when child is 12 months.
+Parents must return to work when the first child is 12 months old.
+The exemption is only 6 months for additional children.

 - Reduce the TANF work requirement for single parents with children under age 6.
 [2003] - Allow parents in school to qualify for child care subsidies.
 [2005]